wp-plugins/quick-contact-form/readme.txt

 == Changelog ==

+= 5.2.1 =
+*	Bug fix: wp_mail chopped the last character of the senders name off!

 = 5.2 =
 *	Changed to wp_mail to fix webhosts blocking gmail and other webmail services
 *	Changed language to UTF-8